JoshCap20/twitter_follow_bot/README.md

 ------------
 All requirements for this package are included in the file 'requirements.txt' in this directory.

+Installation with pip.
+Must be in twitter_follow_bot/requirements.txt.
+`pip install -r requirements.txt`

 USAGE
 -------------
 This file is a normal python file.
 With the installed packages from required, it should run as a python file with the command:

-Download this repository to your computer.
+Download this folder to your computer.
 `git clone https://github.com/JoshCap20/twitter_follow_bot.git`
-Navigate to the folder containing the file with
+Navigate to the folder containing the program.
 `cd twitter_follow_bot`
+Install required dependencies using pip.
+`pip install -r requirements.txt`
 Run the file with Python.
 `python followbot.py`